AREA 2: Nam Khum

 NK28 Tham Hoa

 The local kids who lead us to the cave were really not exaggerating when they told us about 'chambers as large as fields' in this cave, on the ascending side of the steep shortcut track to Ban Tham.
 A small boulder slope brings you into the entrance chamber, from which there are three ways on.
-The right one, which goes down about 12m below the entrance chamber, might be an access to a lower level (At this point, we’re not far away from the downstream sump of Hang Ran...).
+The right one, which goes down about 12m below the entrance chamber, might be an access to a lower level (At this point, were not far away from the downstream sump of Hang Ran...).
 Only the middle way on has a development of interest, heading towards the valley of Ban Tham (Snake Cave).
 It enters a very old, large fossil cave with white-grey coloured walls in which some passages are equipped with bamboo.
 After the 'Grande Diaclase' (oriented south-west, as usual) a natural bridge over a pitch brings you into a decorated chamber with small, white 're-activated' child stalagmites hanging onto their old, large, brownish bases.
 From here, the river probably followed its way through a narrowing gallery which is choked with mud at the end.
 A way up brings one to a narrow passage which is followed by an old cascade.
 From here the aspect of the cave changes; the gallery is more streamlined and the walls have a rusty brown colour.
 There are some relatively young stalagmites on the floor, underneath a drip of water.
 This small area is the only wet part of this very dry cave.
 The passage now follows the magnificent fossil river, sometimes more than 20m wide.
 After about 100m, the gallery narrows and goes downhill to the last big chamber, with a mud-covered floor and huge old concretions.
 The way on narrows and suddenly stops in a passage which is covered with mud.
 No way on was found here.
 Several pitches were encountered and might lead to a lower level.
 The ones near the narrow passage deserve attention.

 NK30 Missing link